What is Neighbour Day?

 The actual meaning of Neighbour Day is so much more …

-Neighbours are important because good relationships with others can and does change communities.
+Neighbours are important because good relationships with others can and do change communities.
 Social connection also makes us feel better as it helps prevent loneliness, isolation and depression.

 Neighbour Day brings together like-minded people, resources, and organisations to grow stronger, well connected communities.